nicolasleigh/NoteBooks/JavaScript/notes.md

 | Cookies can be accessed on both the client and server side.             | Local storage can only be accessed on the client side.  | Session storage can only be accessed on the client side.                                         |
 | Cookies can be set to expire after a certain amount of time.            | Local storage does not expire.                          | Session storage expires when the tab or browser is closed.                                       |
 | Cookies can be used for tracking user behavior.                         | Local storage can be used for storing user preferences. | Session storage can be used for storing temporary data that is only needed for a single session. |

+### Web worker

+`Web workers` are a type of JavaScript worker that runs in the background, independently of other scripts, without affecting the performance of the page.
+They are used to perform tasks that are computationally expensive or time-consuming, such as processing large amounts of data, without blocking the main thread. `Web workers` run in a separate thread from the main thread, allowing them to run concurrently with other scripts.

+There are three primary types of workers defined in the Web Worker specification: the `dedicated web worker`, the `shared web worker`, and the `service worker`.

+The `dedicated web worker` runs in a separate thread from the main thread and is dedicated to a single script.

+The `shared web worker` runs in a separate thread from the main thread and can be shared by multiple scripts.

+The `service worker` is a type of web worker that runs in the background and is used to enable advanced web application features such as offline functionality, push notifications, and background syncing.

+> Professional JavaScript for Web Developers 5th - WORKERS - P939